Grade 9-12

 Lesson

-Behavioral Economics Lesson Two: The Anchoring Effect
+Behavioral Economics: Negotiating Prices and The Anchoring Effect

 COMPELLING QUESTION